-Seven's "secret weapon" to combat the possible cancellation of the Tokyo Olympics is a blockbuster and star-studded revival of popular '90s reality show Who Dares Wins.
+Seven's "secret weapon" to combat the cancellation of the Tokyo Olympics is a blockbuster and star-studded revival of popular '90s reality show Who Dares Wins.

-"This is [the network's] big ticket item for 2020 and has been kept top secret," the insider exclusively reveals to Woman's Day, adding that the cast members are being paid about $150,000 each to participate.
+"This is [the network's] big ticket item for 2020 and has been kept top secret," an insider exclusively reveals to Woman's Day, adding that the cast members are being paid about $150,000 each to participate.

 The celebrities will have to earn their big pay cheques, with the "recruits" expected to get down and dirty for military-style training.

 It will see the contestants tackle a notoriously difficult program in some harsh environments, and will replicate the Special Air Service selection process.